About the Quaker Leadership Scholars Program (QLSP)

 - Attending on-campus trainings, such as Liberation Space Training, Anti Racism Training and UndocuAlly Trainings, and special topic workshops, which are offered each month

-- Note: First year students journey through their first year at Guilford in the first year module, where all of the above topics are covered with an intentional focus on group cohesion and process.
+- Note: First year students journey through their first year at Guilford in the first year meetings, where all of the above topics are covered with an intentional focus on group cohesion and process.
 First year students also complete REL 110.

 We are proud of the 25+ year history of QLSP.
 Since 1992, when Max Carter and Deborah Shaw created the program, more than 300 students have gone through our program.
 One of our two Co-Directors today is a graduate of the program, and the other is closely connected as a Quaker and graduate of the College.
 We believe that investing in new generations of leadership, supporting their growth and vision, and continuing to evolve the program so that it can remain strong for years to come, is the essential heart of our work.
 Many QLSP students go on to worship with or work in Quaker organizations or other non-Quaker, related institutions.
 Our mission is to prepare students with skills rooted in the Quaker tradition, and spiritually-shaped, justice-informed, flexible, generous, and creative leadership.
 Our goal is to prepare and support the next generation of Quaker leaders from Guilford who are prepared to renew our organizations today.